- Operate lawfully, transparently and fairly when collecting and processing your data

 Our events management companies Speakeasy Productions and Abbotshall Communications are responsible for the Cycling Scotland Conference and Active Travel Conference.
 Both organisations will collect personal information including: name, address, email, telephone number, dietary requirements and access needs.
 If attending a study tour, we will collect name, gender, date of birth, address, telephone number, email address, medical conditions, emergency contact details and delegate signature.

-Any sensitive data such as medical conditions is required for health and safety purposes.
+Any sensitive data such as emergency contact details or medical conditions are required for health and safety purposes.
 Once the service has been provided, both organisations will destroy this data confidentially.
 When you attend one of our conferences, your details are collected to ensure delegate safety.
 We may also contact you with marketing material if you have agreed to opt-in.
 You can opt-out at any time by clicking unsubscribe at the footer of these emails.

 We use your data to ensure we complete your course registration effectively, and to manage your training and qualification records.
 We share your contact data with our tutors and the course instructors who deliver your class(es), and the identified Local Authority Coordinator responsible for training in your specific area.
 We will retain your records on the system as long as you confirm you are actively using your qualifications, otherwise they are automatically removed after five years.